-The Altix 3000 computer system is based on a distributed shared memory (DSM) architecture.
-The Altix 3000 computer system uses a global-address-space, cache-coherent multiprocessor that scales to 64 Intel Itanium 2 processors in a cache-coherent domain.
-Because it is modular, the DSM combines the advantages of low entry cost with the ability to scale processors, memory, and I/O independently.
+The Altix 3700Bx2 computer system is based on a distributed shared memory (DSM) architecture.
+The system uses a global-address-space, cache-coherent multiprocessor that scales to 64 Intel Itanium 2 processors in a single rack.
+Because it is modular, the DSM combines the advantages of low entry cost with the ability to scale processors, memory, and I/O independently to a maximum of 256 processors on a single-system image (SSI) at initial release.
+Larger SSI configurations may be offered in the future, contact your SGI sales or service representative for information.

-The system architecture for the Altix 3000 system is a third-generation NUMAflex DSM architecture known as NUMA 3.
-In the NUMA 3 architecture, all processors and memory are tied together into a single logical system with special crossbar switches (R-bricks).
+The system architecture for the Altix 3700Bx2 system is a fourth-generation NUMAflex DSM architecture known as NUMAlink 4.
+In the NUMA-4 architecture, all processors and memory are tied together into a single logical system with special crossbar switches (routers).
 This combination of processors, memory, and crossbar switches constitute the interconnect fabric called NUMAlink.
+There are two router switches in each CR-brick.

-The basic building block for the NUMAlink interconnect is the C-brick, which is sometimes referred to as the compute node.
-A C-brick contains two processor nodes; each processor node consists of a Super-Bedrock ASIC and two processors with large on-chip secondary caches.
-The two Intel Itanium 2 processors are connected to the Super-Bedrock ASIC via a single high-speed front side bus.
-The two Super-Bedrock ASICS are then interconnected internally by a single 6.4-GB/s NUMAlink 4 channel.
+The basic building block for the NUMAlink interconnect is the CR-brick.
+A CR-brick contains up to four processor nodes; each processor node consists of a Super-Hub (SHUB) ASIC and two 64-bit processors with three levels of on-chip secondary caches.
+The two Intel 64-bit processors are connected to the SHUB ASIC via a single high-speed front side bus.

-The Super-Bedrock ASIC is the heart of the C-brick.
+The SHUB ASIC is the heart of the CR-brick.
 This specialized ASIC acts as a crossbar between the processors, local SDRAM memory, the network interface, and the I/O interface.
-The Super-Bedrock ASIC has a total aggregate peak bandwidth of 6.4 GB/s.
-Its memory interface enables any processor in the system to access the memory of all processors in the system.
+The SHub ASIC memory interface enables any processor in the system to access the memory of all processors in the system.
 Its I/O interface connects processors to system I/O, which allows every processor in a system direct access to every I/O slot in the system.

-Another component of the NUMA 3 architecture is the router ASIC.
-The router ASIC is a custom designed 8-port crossbar ASIC in the R-brick.
-If you use the router ASIC with highly specialized cables, the R-bricks provide a high-bandwidth, extremely low-latency interconnect between all C-bricks in the system.
-This interconnection creates a single contiguous system memory of up to 2 TB (terabytes).
+Another component of the NUMAlink-4 architecture is the router ASIC.
+The router ASIC is a custom designed 8-port crossbar ASIC in the CR-brick.
+Using the router ASICs with highly specialized NUMAlink-4 cables provides a high-bandwidth, extremely low-latency interconnect between all CR-bricks in the system.
+This interconnection can create a single contiguous system memory of up to 6 TB (terabytes) for a 512 processor system.

-Figure 3-4 on page 82 shows a functional block diagram of the Altix 3000 series system.
+Figure 3-3 on page 40 shows a functional block diagram of the Altix 3700Bx2 series system CR-brick including nodes, routers, and other major components.

-Figure 3-4 Functional Block Diagram of Basic System
+Figure 3-3 Functional Block Diagram of CR-brick